Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 to make it production suitable. wxWidgets, which this code uses to access platform features is a fairly robust and well tested library.
-We also plan to create native versions for Win32 and X windows which will remove this dependency on Windows and Linux.
+We also plan to create native versions for Win32 and X-Windows which will remove this dependency (on Windows and Linux).